-When to go: Avoid the long summer (June-Sept), which is notoriously hot & sticky (and also typhoon season).
-The best times for tourists are between October and December, followed by late winter (Jan-March).
-For more details on HK peak travel seasons, see Hong Kong FAQ.
+If you are able to, avoid traveling during the long summer (June-Sept), which is notoriously hot & sticky (and also typhoon season).
+The best times to visit for tourists are between October and December, followed by late winter (Jan-March).
+For more details on HK peak travel seasons, see Hong Kong FAQ below.

-KEY TIP: As soon as you set foot in Hong Kong, get a rechargeable Octopus Card, which you can use on any public transportation, such as the MTR (mass transit railway) subway, including the Star Ferry, outlying island ferries, buses, the Peak Tram to Victoria Peak (as well as in many convenience stores, fast food, supermarkets and other retail outlets).
-You’ll save tons of time by avoiding queues to buy single-tickets each time you take the subway.
+With this, you’ll save tons of time by avoiding queues to buy single-tickets each time you take the subway.
 Get the HK $150 Octopus card (HK $100 stored value, plus refundable HK $50 deposit when you return it).
 If you’re only in town for a couple of days, a good option is the Tourist Day Pass (HK$55), which gives you one day of unlimited travel on MTR and Light Rail (excluding the Airport Express and other destinations).

 Hong Kong was just an unassuming fishing village tucked away in the Guangdong province until British opium merchants moved in and set up shop in the 1700s.
 Like smart drug dealers with a monopoly on a highly addictive product, they first created a market with cheap India-imported opium (even though opium was declared illegal).
 Once their customers were hooked, they jacked up prices and got fabulously rich.